-SOLAR POWERED VERTICAL AQUAPONICS SYSTEM: This is an original design I made to maximize the yield of a 12’x12′ foot space and use gravity to minimize the energy used for irrigation and nutrient delivery.
+Below is an original solar-powered vertical aquaponic system design concept I created to maximize the yield of a 12’x12′ foot space, using gravity to minimize the energy used for irrigation and nutrient delivery.

-The system is a vertical spiral aquaponics growing system powered by a single 250 watt solar panel and a small DC water pump/filter system.
+The system is a vertical, spiral aquaponics growing system powered by a single 250-watt solar panel and a small DC water pump/filter system.
 A single DC pump makes the whole thing work.

-The water from the tank is pumped up through a small PVC pipe to flow slowly down through the plant crops growing in the spiral growing tray.
+The water from the fish tank is pumped up through a small PVC pipe to flow slowly down through the plant crops growing in the spiral growing tray.

 Or you could just produce enough food for your entire family for the year.